Unfortunately, I didn't really set my great-uncle up for a

 The Canadian barn above is equipped with the same brand of furnishings my uncle and cousin had.

-in the centre aisle where the action is.
+The farmers work in the centre aisle where the action is.

 The two ranks of cows get to look out the windows as they dine.

-Above the windows, you can see open "clerestory" ventilating doors to
+Above the windows, you can see open "clerestory" ventilating doors to control heat and humidity.

-Notice the tracks above ... for later)
+(Notice the tracks above ... for later)

 My father took this picture at the farm in April 1961.

-cows were equipped with horns - including the "evil cow" with the flash eyes.
+Back then, all the cows were equipped with horns - including the "evil cow" with the flash eyes.

 Notice how the smooth concrete floors disappear under "toasty late winter hay treats",

-making the use of
+making the use of wheeled vehicles difficult.

 Taking a break outside